 Reserved Maltipoo Pups page

 For the first 2 days, starting from the time they leave here.
 Leave dry food accessible to them at all times.
-Offer 'fresh pet' food every 2 hrs until bedtime.
+Offer 'fresh pet' food every 2 hrs until bedtime until eating.
 You may need to feed it from your hand.
 Always have water available to them.

 Wake early the next morning and offer fresh pet food upon waking.
 Monitor that they are actually eating.

-For more information about feeding your puppy, go to https://www.pocketpoos.com/feeding-your-new-pup
+For more information about traveling/feeding/ picking up your puppy, go to https://www.pocketpoos.com/feeding-your-new-pup

 This is a puppy play gym.
 They can be found on Amazon (different colors).
 A good price is 40.00.
 They are often listed under the topic of crates.
 Do not get small and do not get velcro bottoms.
 They also sell solid bottoms and zipper bottoms.